iamh2o/rgbw_colorspace_converter/README.md

 ### Roar

 It would be remiss of us not to  thank Steve Dudek for his Buffalo soothsaying and accurate measuring of 3 inch increments.

+# Credits // References

+- [Placeholder](https://placeholder.com/) for allowing there to be color images in this readme!